 Katja, “House ees always smell crisp and clean, air filters do top job.”

-Ellen, “They better, filters cost a damn arm and leg.
+Ellen, “They better, HEPA filters cost a damn arm and leg.
 Anyway, we breathe the purest air you can get, at home anyway.
 I gotta figure out dinner.”

 Katja, “We will go to Bon Ton restaurant.
 Sister ees wanting turtle zoup, I am for crawfeesh bisque.”